Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/01/event-code-3005-an-unhandled-exception-has-occurred.md

     - WCF
 ---

-If you have come across this rather vague message ("Event Code 3005: An Unhandled Exception has Occurred"), you will have spotted that there are very few resources that give any reasonable answers on the root cause of the issue – that’s probably why you are here, so I will do my best to help.
+If you have come across this rather vague message ("Event Code 3005: An Unhandled Exception has Occurred"), you will have spotted that there are very few resources that give any reasonable answers on the root cause of the issue – that's probably why you are here, so I will do my best to help.

 For starters, your error message will look a bit like this: